 Prior to the Mexican War, Jenkins served with the Coast Survey and with the Brazilian and Mediterranean Squadrons.
 During the war with Mexico, as executive officer of Germantown, he led landing parties from his ship at Tuxpan and Tabasco.
 Later, he commanded hospital ship Relief and the Supply Station at Salmedena Island.
 In the interval between the wars, he served in the receiving ship at Baltimore, returned to the Coast Survey, and was Secretary of the Lighthouse Board.

-His Civil War record was distinguished.
+He attained a distinguised Civil War record.
 Serving primarily in the West Gulf Blockading Squadron of David Farragut, he commanded Oneida.
 He served as chief of staff to Farragut, and was later wounded while commanding a convoy escort group.
-As Senior Officer Present, in command of Richmond, he received the surrender of Port Hudson 9 July 1863.
+As Senior Officer Present, in command of Richmond, he received the surrender of Port Hudson on 9 July 1863.
 He later commanded a division of the Squadron.

 On 28 December Jenkins sortied from Aitape to provide close cover for the Luzon Attack Force.
-After receiving some damage from the enemy shore battery, the destroyer returned to Leyte 12 January 1945.
-Ten days later she departed to assist in hunter-killer operations in the Linga-yen Gulf area.
-She remained on ASW patrol until proceeding to cover minesweeping and shore bombardment on Corregidor 13 February.
+After receiving some damage from the enemy shore battery, the destroyer returned to Leyte on 12 January 1945.
+Ten days later she departed to assist in hunter-killer operations in the Lingayen Gulf area.
+She steamed on antisbumarine patrol until proceeding to cover minesweeping and shore bombardment on Corregidor on 13 February.
 She continued to support the landings in the islands, giving valuable fire support and ASW assistance until late April.

-She departed Subic Bay 24 April-to cover minesweeping and amphibious operations in the Celebes Sea off Borneo.
-Jenkins struck a mine off Takaran Island 30 April and sailed into Subic Bay for repairs.
-On 18 June she sailed for the United States to complete repairs, arriving San Pedro 8 July.
+She departed Subic Bay on 24 April to cover minesweeping and amphibious operations in the Celebes Sea off Borneo.
+Jenkins struck a mine off Takaran Island on 30 April and sailed into Subic Bay for repairs.
+On 18 June she sailed for the United States to complete repairs, arriving San Pedro on 8 July.
 She remained on the West Coast through the duration of the war.
-The battle-scarred destroyer decommissioned at San Diego 1 May 1946.
+The battle-scarred destroyer decommissioned at San Diego on 1 May 1946.

 The outbreak of the Korean conflict necessitated additional naval strength to maintain America's worldwide commitments.
-Jenkins recommissioned as DDE-447 on 2 November 1951 under the command of Comdr.
+Jenkins recommissioned as an antisubmarine destroyer (DDE-447) on 2 November 1951 under the command of Comdr.
 C. F. McGivern.
-She departed San Diego 25 February 1952 for a training period at Pearl Harbor.
+She departed San Diego on 25 February 1952 for a training period at Pearl Harbor.
 Upon completion of training, she arrived Japan 12 June; and during the summer she operated with Task Force 77 which furnished air support for the ground forces in Korea.
-She also engaged in patrol duties off Korea and Formosa before returning to her home port Pearl Harbor 5 December.
+She also engaged in patrol duties off Korea and Formosa before returning to her home port Pearl Harbor on 5 December.

-Jenkins sailed for the Far East 9 February 1966 and on the 21st was assigned to gunfire support duty and effectively shelled enemy troop concentrations to assist Marine fighting in Vietnam.
-But for breathers in the Philippines and Japan, she continued this duty until returning to Pearl Harbor 22 July.
+Jenkins sailed for the Far East on 9 February 1966 and on 21 February was assigned to gunfire support duty and effectively shelled enemy troop concentrations to assist Marines fighting in Vietnam.
+Except for breathers in the Philippines and Japan, she continued this duty until returning to Pearl Harbor on 22 July.

-Jenkins operated in Hawaiian waters until entering U.S. Naval Shipyard at Pearl Harbor 11 September for a major overhaul which was completed on 6 February 1967.
+Jenkins operated in Hawaiian waters until entering U.S. Naval Shipyard at Pearl Harbor on 11 September for a major overhaul which was completed on 6 February 1967.
 Following a short period of refresher training out of Pearl Harbor, the destroyer sailed for the western Pacific on 18 April.
 Arriving at Kaohsiung, Taiwan, on 7 May, Jenkins conducted a two week Taiwan Strait's patrol before moving on to Vietnam.
-Arriving in I Corps area on 22 May, the destroyer spent the next four months conducting naval gunfore support off the coast, plane guard duty with aircraft carriers and ASW and other readiness exercises with 7th Fleet units.
-The warship sailed for home on 4 October, arriving at Pearl Harbor via Yokosuka on the 23d.
+Arriving in I Corps area on 22 May, the destroyer spent the next four months conducting naval gunfore support off the coast, plane guard duty with aircraft carriers and antisubmarine and other readiness exercises with Seventh Fleet units.
+The warship sailed for home on 4 October, arriving at Pearl Harbor via Yokosuka on 23 October.

 Following a post-deployment stand down, Jenkins conducted local operations out of Pearl Harbor until 5 August 1968, when the warship sailed for the western Pacific.
 The destroyer arrived off Vietnam, via Yokosuka and Subic Bay, on 4 September and relieved Rich (DD-820) of Search and Rescue (SAR) duties in the Tonkin Gulf that same day.
 She remained on SAR duty, except for occassional ASW exercises and maintenance stops at Subic Bay and Da Nang, until 26 December when the warship began gunfire support missions.
 She remained on the gunline until 18 January 1969 when Jenkins sailed for home, arriving at Pearl Harbor on 28 February via Subic Bay; Newcastle and Hobart, Australia; Lyttleton, New Zealand; and Pago Pago, American Samoa.

-Jenkins (DD-447) earned fourteen battle stars during World War II, one battle star in the Korean conflict, and five battle stars for Vietnam service.
+Jenkins (DD-447) earned 14 battle stars during World War II, one battle star in the Korean War, and five battle stars for Vietnam service.

 10 April 2006